bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 Here we show the versions of software used when generating this guide.
 Download these using **wget**, **curl -O** or a similar tool.
-I've used the latest versions of these libraries available as of the writing of this guide unless a specific older version needs to be used in which case I've made a note.
+I've used the latest versions of these libraries available as of the writing of this guide, however where a specific older version needs to be used I've made a note.

+BERTO BETTER DOWNLOAD MIRRORS? http://mirrors.kernel.org/gnu/gcc/gcc-11.2.0/gcc-11.2.0.tar.xz
 * gmp-6.2.1
 https://gmplib.org/download/gmp/gmp-6.2.1.tar.lz